-The appeal contends that the statement signed by Desai wasn't controversial or political, and says the guestion whether Israel is perpetrating the crime of apartheid isn't primarily political but legal, concerning international law, and nothing precludes judges ethically from expressing themselves on legal questions.
+The appeal contends that the statement signed by Desai wasn't controversial or political, and says the question whether Israel is perpetrating the crime of apartheid isn't primarily political but legal, concerning international law, and nothing precludes judges ethically from expressing themselves on legal questions.
 According to the appeal, there's also no evidence that Desai had been wilful or grossly negligent, as required by the code of conduct to justify a breach finding.

 His appeal, dated 7 July, concludes that if the Appeal Tribunal were to dismiss the judges that they may never publicly condemn the practice of apartheid or other international crimes, that they may never engage in extrajudicial activities to promote the realisation, and condemn the violation, of fundamental human rights".
-The appeal has yet to be set down for hearing.
+The appeal has yet to be set down for

 The Overseas Moving Specialists Moving internationally can be one of the most stressful experiences in life.
-From the moment the process begins to the last box being emptied, the decisions are endless Garden Independent living for senior citizens From R11 999,00 per Month Affordable rates - no monthly levy Situated in Orchards, Garden Place offers the ultimate in choice and value for money when it comes to independent living for senior citizens Three different types of accommodation Relax at one of our pools in the We know this because we move people every day.
-With over 95 years of global relocation experience, we deal with over 20,000 customers a year, through 17 branches in Southern Africa and hundreds of accredited agents in the rest of the world.
-We understand a move is more than simply changing locations.
+From the moment the process begins to the last box being emptied, the decisions are We know this because we move people every day.
+With over 95 years of global relocation experience, we deal with over 20,000 customers a year, through 17 branches in Southern Africa and hundreds of accredited agents in the rest of the We understand a move is more than simply changing locations.
 It's often a monumental change to people's lives as well.
 That's why our team is available not only to make sure things go to plan, but also to provide support and guidance every step of the way.